 Tuition for the "Repeat Offenders" Workshop is $300, payable on acceptance.

-A limited number of reduced-cost scholarships are available for those in financial need.
-To be considered for the reduced rate, please request it and explain your need when contacting us.
-Typical reductions are $100 for promising candidates.
+Thanks to a generous donation from a friend of the Center, a limited number of scholarships are available for KU graduate students and outstanding writers in financial need.
+To be considered, please request it and explain your need when contacting us.
+Details on this page.

-Our official dorm housing for out-of-town attendees is one of the lounges in Rieger Scholarship Hall (a mirror of previous years' Rieger Hall) at 1323 Ohio Street, a brand new residence located near the Kansas Student Union, Oread Hotel, and downtown.
-All rooms share a bathroom, either with an adjacent room or down the hall (3 stalls and showers/bath per 6 rooms), and have a sink and counter space for a microwave or other small kitchen equipment.
-Other building amenities include a lovely wraparound porch with seating (including a chair-swing or two), basketball court, pool table, and many private study areas.
+Our official dorm housing for out-of-town attendees is likely to be one of the lounges in Rieger or Krehbiel Scholarship Hall at 1323 Ohio Street, a new residence located near the Kansas Student Union, Oread Hotel, and downtown.
+Rooms share a bathroom, either with an adjacent room or down the hall (3 stalls and showers/bath per 6 rooms), and have a sink and counter space for a microwave or other small kitchen equipment.
+Other building amenities include a lovely wraparound porch with seating (including a chair-swing or two), basketball court, refrigerator, coffee and tea equipment, and many private study areas.
+They are conveniently located just down the hill from the KU Student Union and a few blocks' walk from lovely downtown Lawrence.
 Be sure to let Lydia Ash know if you have special needs.

-If you wish to stay in a dorm, you must make dorm reservations in early May (date to come).
+If you wish to stay in a dorm, you must make dorm reservations by early May.
 Please pay for your room in advance once you hear from Lydia Ash about this year's final rate.
 Check-out is at noon.

 The SF Novel Writing Workshop of 2005

 Meals are available in a variety of wonderful restaurants, and Lawrence

 offers at least one fine micro-brewery.
 Check out

 few of the local eating establishments.
 We head downtown each evening for